Last-Vega/swiftMemoApp/README.md

 # Memolution
+You can take notes as often as you breathes.

 ## Description
-You can take notes as often as you breathes
+- Memolution helps you take notes because when you start this app, keyboad always appears.

 ## Demo

+# Requirements
+- iOS
+- (Xcode 11.*)

 ## VS.

-## Requirement

 ## Usage